Understand Custom Chart

 How Custom Chart works

-Normally when defining a Vega-lite chart, the user need to hard-code every detail of the chart before rendering it.
+Normally when defining a Vega-lite chart, the user needs to hard-code every detail of the chart before rendering it.
 For example, the data source of a chart must be a pre-defined JSON object, or a link to an external data file.

 Open the Chart in the Vega Editor